 TEAM LEADER SIMULATOR

-The infacntry training simulator, Team Leader Simulator, adds simulated infantry (or civilian characters) to tactical vehicle simulators.
+The infantry training simulator, Team Leader Simulator, adds simulated infantry (or civilian characters) to tactical vehicle simulators.
 The application can also be used for urban operations training simulation.
-Using MetaVR VRSG for its visuals, Team Leader Simulator has a game-like first person shooter interface with supporting AI-based characters that take their behavioral cues from the tactics of the operator.
+Using MVRsimulation VRSG for its visuals, Team Leader Simulator has a game-like first person shooter interface with supporting AI-based characters that take their behavioral cues from the tactics of the operator.

 The operation of the Team Leader Simulator is a combination of manual, semiautomatic and automatic controls which enable quick responses from simulated team members in various situations in simulated team mode.
 One can also run a simulation of one individual in a distributed synthetic environment directly controlled by an individual trainee.

 Team Leader Simulators are modular systems that consist of a rack-mounted simulation host, image generation units, and the combat stations of trainees.
 Simple combat stations are equipped with a joystick controller and keypad.
 A monitor displays a 3-D view of the battlefield and required status information.
 VRSG is used to generate the real-time view of the synthetic environment.
 Communication is achieved through a simulated radio network.

 Team Leader Simulators can be used for training tactical decision making skills, procedures training, coordination and communication, and command and control skills.

 An infantry trainee in a Team Leader Simulator combat station.
 (Photo: VR Group.)